Jump to section

 Sometimes the screws and plates inserted to enable the bone to heal properly are removed, while at other times, they will remain in place permanently.
 The orthopedic repair procedures which are currently being used are so advanced at this point in time that many horses will heal the break and the affected bone will be as strong as before the break.
 The opportunity for the horse to return to previous activities is very good provided the appropriate care is given as quickly as possible.
 You should expect that your horse will likely need 4 to 6 months of rest before a return to normal activities.

-Fractures of the First and Second Phalanx Questions and Advice from Veterinary Professionals
+Fractures of the First and Second Phalanx Average Cost

 Was this experience helpful?